 Assuming that the driver at least has paper logs, he/she may be allowed to reach the final destination and deliver the load after the 10-hour out-of-service period is up.
-However, they cannot be dispatched on their next trip until they comply with the ELD mandate by installing an FMCSA-compliant and certified electronic logging device.
+However, they cannot be dispatched on their next trip until they comply with the ELD mandate by installing an FMCSA-registered electronic logging device.

 If a driver is dispatched again without an authorized ELD, the driver and the carrier may be subject to further enforcement actions.

 The cost of violations and OOS

 Each day is an estimated loss of $264 in revenue when a driver is out-of-service.
 Additionally, when a driver gets an out-of-service order, the vehicle will likely have to be towed.
 The cost of towing, of course, varies, but a 40-mile tow, on average, could cost up to $344.

 It is, of course, on top of all the fines and penalties you pay for the violation.

 Fines for ELD violations could range from $1,000 to $10,000.
 According to the North American Transportation Association, a failure to comply with 395.8(A) has an average fine of $2,867.
 Moreover, the highest recorded fine is $13,680.